SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 using the same syntax you use to define constants, variables, and functions.

 Unlike other programming languages,
-Swift does not require you to create separate interface and implementation files for custom structures and classes.
+Swift doesn't require you to create separate interface and implementation files for custom structures and classes.
 In Swift, you define a structure or class in a single file, and the external interface to that class or structure is